-Every year in the fall, you'll find Lions Club members out in force selling our famed lions mints and collecting donations.
-Our 2020 Candy Day was on October 3rd, and it was our best year yet for donations.
-Apparently, people were feeling extra generous during these strange COVID times.
+Every year in the fall, you'll find Galena Lions Club members out in force selling our famed Lions mints and collecting donations.
+Our 2022 Candy Day was on October 29th, and it was our best year yet for donations.
 Our members are thankful for the support of those who were willing to give.

 When the club is able to arrange it, a bus comes to the area for one day to give free screenings to people in the community.
 Participants will find out how to sign up from articles in the local newspapers and flyers around town.

 The screening bus parks in the Walmart parking lot off of Highway 20 and walk-ins are welcome.